maxhaase/ai_swarm/README.md

 ![Swarm Logo](assets/logo.png)

-# Swarm (experimental, educationbbal, based on OpenAI)
+# Swarm (maxhaase, educationbbal, based on OpenAI)

 > [!IMPORTANT]
 > Swarm is now replaced by the [OpenAI Agents SDK](https://github.com/openai/openai-agents-python), which is a production-ready evolution of Swarm.
 The Agents SDK features key improvements and will be actively maintained by the OpenAI team.